A NOTE ON RHODODENDRON ENTRIES

 Renewing the text for Rhododendron is one of the big challenges ahead for TSO, which we intend to tackle piecemeal as and when funding is available to commission the creation of new text.
 We are working in manageable groups, e.g. sections or subsections: please contact us if you could support work on your favourites.
 Section Maddenia is currently being written and should be available later in 2021.

 We are extremely grateful to the family of the late John McQuire for allowing us access to his unrivalled archive of images of Rhododendron species, taken over many years of devoted study, enabling us to illustrate their rich diversity.
 As the archive is enormous it will take some time to upload images for every species so please bear with us.
 These images remain the copyright of John McQuire’s estate and may only be used in accordance with the terms of the Trees and Shrubs Online licence.
+Unless mentioned otherwise John McQuires images were taken in his own garden, Deer Dell in Surrey.

 John Grimshaw, March 2021